 - This exercise is on the Arabic demonstrative pronoun (Arabic demonstrative noun or Arabic demonstrative article) Haadhaa in the Arabic grammar terminology.

-- We have practiced reading words and learning phrases and grammar.
-However, it is very important to learn how to write Arabic while you are learning the language.
+- We have practiced reading words and learning some Arabic phrases and some Arabic grammar.
+However, it is very important to learn how to write Arabic while you are learning Arabic language.
 Please read the sentences below and write them down on a piece of paper.
 You have already learnt what the sentences below mean in the earlier parts of the lesson so try to remember what they mean also.

 Please click on the words to hear speech, i.e. how the words should be pronounced.

 - In the next part of this lesson we will learn the phrase مَنْ هَـٰذَا؟ which means "Who is this?" followed by some more sentences to revise what we have learned in this lesson, In-Shā’-Allâh (God willing).